 To indicate to consumers that products implementing the MPEG-H Audio System will interoperate correctly, Fraunhofer operates the MPEG-H Audio System trademark program.
 The program is optional and administered without charge by Fraunhofer.
+The program is designed to initially cover consumer end-user products for TV broadcast, for example TV sets, soundbars or set-top boxes.

 Fraunhofer operates the program without any fees or charges.
 Manufacturers are responsible for testing fees charged by independent authorized test centers for end-product testing.